andypotatohy/roast/README.md

 `'coordType'` -- the coordinate space where the target coordinates reside.
 `'MNI'` (default) | `'voxel'`
 You can tell `roast_target()` the target locations in either the MNI coordinates or the voxel coordinates.
 If you use the voxel coordinates, you can use a free program called [MRIcro](http://www.mccauslandcenter.sc.edu/crnl/mricro) to load the MRI (note do NOT use MRIcron for this as MRIcron will not give you the true voxel coordinates) and click the locations in the brain where you want to target.
 MRIcro will return the voxel coordinates of the locations you click.
-Make sure that you use the original MRI that you used to run `roast()` to click for the voxel coordinates, even if the MRI is not in RAS orientation, or you turned on the `'resampling'` or did `'zeroPadding'` option when running `roast()` to generate the lead field (see [Example 29](#example-29)), as `roast_target()`  will take care of all the transforms of MRI data (re-orientation into RAS, resampling or zero-padding).
+Make sure that you use the original MRI that you used to run `roast()` to click for the voxel coordinates, even if the original MRI is not in RAS orientation, or you turned on the `'resampling'` or did `'zeroPadding'` option when running `roast()` to generate the lead field (see [Example 29](#example-29)), as `roast_target()`  will take care of all the transforms of MRI data (re-orientation into RAS, resampling or zero-padding).

 `'optType'` -- the specific algorithm used to perform the targeted TES.
 `'unconstrained-wls'` | `'wls-l1'` | `'wls-l1per'` | `'unconstrained-lcmv'` | `'lcmv-l1'` | `'lcmv-l1per'` | `'max-l1'` (default) | `'max-l1per'`
 You can do either max-focality or max-intensity optimization for TES.
 Each of the algorithms are explained below.
 For further details, please refer to [this paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta).
-If you want to do multi-focal targeting, it is recommended to use the `'wls-l1'` algorithm, see [Example 30](#example-30) and [this paper](https://ieeexplore.ieee.org/abstract/document/8513034) for details.
+If you want to do multi-focal targeting, it is recommended to use the `'wls-l1'` algorithm, see [Example 30](#example-30) to [Example 33](#example-33) and [this paper](https://ieeexplore.ieee.org/abstract/document/8513034) for details.
 - Max-focality algorithms
   - `'unconstrained-wls'`: unconstrained weighted least squares.
 This is for max-focality without any constraint on injected current intensities.
   - `'wls-l1'`: weighted least squares with L1-norm constraint on injected current intensities.
 The L1-norm constraint enforces the total injected current not beyond 4 mA (2 mA injected into the head and 2 mA coming out of the head).